druxton-consid/changeset-serverless-example/README.md

 A simple exapmle repo of using pnpm changesets and keeping package.json healthy in a monorepo environment.

+- Service 1 is a next.js application
+- Service 2 is a generic function (a lambda)
+- Service 3 is an express application

+All three are vastly different in how they are built.

 # AS A DEVELOPER I CAN

 - run pnpm i on the root, installing all dependancies